andrereges/spring-ms-email/README.md

 Technologies used:

-- Java 11
+- Spring Data with java 11
-- Spring Data, Validation, Mail, Web, AMQP, Test
 - RabbitMQ
 - Postgresql
 - Lombok